Recruiting Advanced Course Cadets

 Over the last two years the cadet unit had been rebuilt to some 150 cadets.
 But a measure of viability for this particular campus program and a determinant on that viability if not achieved, was that the unit’s in-take reach at least 25 MS III contracted cadets at the beginning of each academic year.
 These were cadets that contracted to accept a commission in the Army at the successful completion of their MS III and IV years.
 The target was 30 contracts to address any losses subsequent to MS III cadets contracting.

 There would also be “prospects” that would walk into the office requesting information.
-If a prospect had the necessary documents verifying completion of the MS I and MSII two years at the university or at another campus they could be contracted as MS III cadets, Completion of the Basic Camp at Ft.
-Knox, Kentucky, successful graduation from the Army’s or another uniformed service’s basic training (this could be active Army, Army Reserve and National Guard personnel), completion of equivalent training with another army, or completion of a junior ROTC program, and the student met the physical requirements and was a matriculating student at the university or other college participating in the program (at the time students from Amherst, Hampshire, Mount Holyoke, Springfield, Smith, Westfield State, and Western New England Colleges were eligible to participate in the program through courses being taught on campus at the university, Westfield State and Western New England Colleges) were also eligible.
+If a prospect had the necessary documents verifying completion of the MS I and MSII two years at the university or at another campus, they could be contracted as MS III cadets.
+Completion of the Basic Camp at Ft.
+Knox, Kentucky, successful graduation from the Army’s or another uniformed service’s basic training (this could be active Army, Army Reserve and National Guard personnel), completion of equivalent training with another army, or completion of a junior ROTC program, and the student met the physical requirements and was a matriculating student at the university or other college participating in the program (at the time students from Amherst, Hampshire, Mount Holyoke, Springfield, Smith, Westfield State, and Western New England Colleges) were also eligible candidates.
+They could participate in the program through courses being taught on campus at the university, Westfield State and Western New England Colleges.
 Students from the university and all of these other schools who had completed these alternative prerequisite programs could contract into the program at the university as MS III cadets.

 By dint of perseverance and commitment to mission, the captain was able to contract 30 new MS IIIs.
 This result proved vital to later growth and improvement achieved over the next three years.
 The 30 cadets in this cohort proved critical to later success.